userotti/suite/content/seo/canonical-link-returns-a-error.md

 # How do I fix this ?

-Make sure there are no spelling mistakes in the url and that you can go view it in your web browser.
-If your web server is set to redirect to a different url, we expect a ```OK 200``` code from that web address.
+Make sure there are no spelling mistakes in the url and that you can view it in your web browser.
+If your web server is set to redirect to a different url, we expect an ```OK 200``` code from that web address.

-#

-Which then has some paragraph text and possible code examples.
-All github flavored markdown supported.
-Go as deep as you see fit !

 # Resources